autisticvegan/practice/my-website/docs/Amazon stories/important ones/Ownership/strong/Volunteering.md

 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."

 ## Volunteering for stuff (DEATH TO TECH DEBT)
+- This story could also be split into 3 if you really want to drag it out.

 ### Situation:
 - Many times, situations come up that are not well-defined nor owned by a specific team.
 They require volunteers to "make it happen".
 Examples of this were the L5 deprecation, Python Migration, and PromQL Migrations.